mravanini/mammography-workshop/workflow/README.md

 **Step 6:** The last step to finalize our function is to modify the source code.
 Download the source code [here](https://raw.githubusercontent.com/gabrielmartinigit/melissa_workshop/master/workflow/code/generate_lst_lambda_template.py) and paste it into the "Function Code" field.

 **Step 7:** Now follow the instructions in the source code and modify the name of the buckets.
 Then save and test the function.
 Check the function output logs.
-If it worked correctly, you will see the following message:
+If successful, you will see the following message:

 ![Image](./images/Figure_8.png)

 ## Workflow definition using AWS Step Functions

-Now that you have your Lambda function ready, you can create your Worklow.
+Now that you have your Lambda function ready, you can create your Workflow.

 **Step 8:** Go to the step functions console and create a new State Machine by clicking on "State Machines" / "Create state machine".